mhagenow01/FBFransac/README.md

 Greater robustness to noise, occlusions, further testing on situations Based on error, tell the robot to adjust its view for a better recognition?

+The results suggest that this algorithm is, in many ways, on par with others in the field.
+It shows the potential to beat other competing algorithms, and even compare favorably against modern neural network approaches if this were refined significantly.
+However, currently this implementation is still in its technical infancy.
+There are a number of improvements that could be made to improve the practicality, and accuracy.
+The most signficant of which is the concept of "culling space" as we look for objects.
+Currently, if we fail to find a keypoint at a certain radius, we don't gain any information and might sample the same region at the same radius again.
+This is highly problematic when the target object represents a very small portion of the scene.
+If a region could be determined to *not* contain an object, the convergence of the algorithm would be sped up dramatically.

+Secondly, this algorithm was designed with a highly parallel hardware platform in mind.
+The search for keypoints is simple and can be completely parallelized to take advantage of modern GPUs.
+We expect that this would, again, dramatically improve the performance of this algorithm.

+Thirdly, if the object database is very large and the odds of any one object being in the scene are low, the algorithm performs very poorly.
+In that case, it would be much more efficient to look for keypoints in the scene and then match them to objects in the database.
+Going in this direction would likely require significant modifications to the core algorithm.

+Lastly, there is room for improvment around robustness to occlusions.
+In real scenes, it is unlikely that we will have a full 360 degree view of the object.
+Most commonly we will have a single perspective, which would be similar to 50% occlusion.
+There are directions that can be taken to improve this, but in general this is an active area of research, as there is no broadly applicable solution.

 #### References
 [1] P. Liu, Y. Wang, D. Huang and Z. Zhang, "Recognizing Occluded 3D Faces Using an Efficient ICP Variant," 2012 IEEE International Conference on Multimedia and Expo, Melbourne, VIC, 2012, pp. 350-355.